Alfresco/docs-alfresco/aws-s3/4.0/config/index.md

 The S3 Connector provides a number of properties on installation and for customizing your configuration.

-This sections describes what's changed in the properties configuration:
+This section describes what's changed in the properties configuration:

 * New properties
 * New properties that supersede older properties